Lane Kenworthy, The Good Society

 Should the core aims of a good society be different ones?

-Some believe a good society is one in which no one is forced to engage in paid labor, or workers control decision making in firms, or private ownership in the economy is limited.
-If these are the core aims, there is no point in attempting to identify successful countries, because we have too little evidence to draw upon.31
+Some believe a good society is one in which no one needs to engage in paid work, or employees control decision making in firms, or private ownership in the economy is limited.
+If these are the core aims, there is no point in attempting to identify successful countries, because we have too little evidence to draw upon.35

 America’s success played a key role in making it possible for other nations to catch up and pull ahead.
 But pull ahead they have.

-Even so, it’s worth checking to see if using scores yields a different conclusion.34 It doesn’t.
-If we aggregate country scores for the 12 indicators rather than country rankings, the result correlates almost perfectly with the ranking in figure 1 above, and the top six performers are the same.35
+Even so, it’s worth checking to see if using scores yields a different conclusion.38 It doesn’t.
+If we aggregate country scores for the 12 indicators rather than country rankings, the result correlates almost perfectly with the ranking in figure 1 above, and the top six performers are the same.39

 CAUSES OF SUCCESS